binkley/spikes/domain-persistence-modeling/kotlin-spring-boot/README.md

 And in this **contrary** persistence representation, saving a parent bears this cost even when updating satellite data on the parent record.

+## Distinct types

+To aid in avoiding programming mistakes, and catch such errors in complilation rather than at runtime, child domain objects are divided into two types:
+"unassigned" (`UnassignedChild`) and "assigned" (`AssignedChild`).
+As the JVM and JVM-based languages such as Kotlin and Java do not support casting based on memory layout (unlike "C" and C++), the code needs to construct distinct objects when converting between "unassigned" and "assigned".

+There is an upside: This prevents misuse of the wrong type through their common base type as conversion creates a new object.

+One downside: This violates the rule that only `update` mutates objects.
+Rather, for children, `update`, `assignTo`, and `unassignFromAny` all mutate.

 ## Spring-recommended documentation